-There was a time in my life when I was really terrible to people in service industries.
+There was a time in my life where I was really terrible to people in service industries.
 I attribute this mostly to being about 20 years old and full of ego.

 Yeah, I know what you're saying.
 I haven't written anything in more than a year.
 That's not entirely accurate, I suppose.
 I have been writing, but I just haven't been writing here.

 There were lots of things that captured the youth imagination in the '80s.
 There were loud fashions, Swatches, music videos and the Brat Pack.
 For me, though, professional wrestling ranked high on my list of interests.

 In late January 1998, one of my friends sent an email inviting me to an Oasis show at the Verizon Theatre in Houston.
 Nowadays, it's called the "Verizon Wireless Theatre" so as to keep up with advances in technology.

 Last week, I wrote about how I've been looking for a job for eight months with no real success.
 Within about two hours, I got a message from a friend of mine.
 He told me about an opportunity I might be interested in.

 Growing up, I had a pretty good idea about what I wanted to do for a career.
 Where most kids would go into a department store and head directly to the toys section, my mom always knew she could find me in the electronics area.

 On Feb.
 7, 1996, I caught this ad in the events section of The Daily Cougar, the school newspaper at the University of Houston.
 Wheel -- KHOU-TV (Channel 11) is looking for 120 college students to try out for a chance to be a contestant on Wheel of Fortune.